 - The U.S. Department of Agriculture (USDA) is allowed to change the multiplier factor each SY to a number between 1.3 and 1.6, resulting in different multipliers for different schools.
 However, the multiplier will be determined in year one and will remain the same for the four-year cycle.

-- If the ISP decreases in years two through four, the reimbursement rate will be paid based on the ISP determined in year one.
+- If the ISP decreases in any year of the four-year cycle, the reimbursement rate for the following school year will be paid based on the ISP determined in year one.

 - If the ISP decreases at a school to lower than 40 percent but is at least 30 percent in year four, the school can qualify for a grace year and continue with the CEP for a fifth year.
 Reimbursements in the grace year will be paid based on the ISP rate as of April 1 of year four.

 - The USDA has developed a worksheet to estimate the monthly federal reimbursement to be received when participating in the CEP.
 Each school and/or District needs to determine if the costs are outweighed by the benefits.
-A copy of the worksheet is available on the California Department of Education (CDE) Community Eligibility Provision Web page.
+A copy of the worksheet is available on the California Department of Education CEP Web page.

 - Sample Alternative Data Collection Forms are available to be used to calculate the school’s LCFF and eligibility for other programs.
 The cost of collecting and processing the alternate form cannot be paid out of the school food service account and no reference can be made to the National School Lunch or School Breakfast Programs on the alternative form.
-Sample forms are posted on the CDE LCFF Frequently Asked Questions Web page.
+Sample forms are posted on the CDE Frequently Asked Questions Web page noted above.

-- No later than June 30, the CDE must receive applications to participate in the CEP.
+- No later than August 31, 2015, (originally June 30) the CDE must receive applications to participate in the CEP.

 - All students receive two healthy meals at no charge.
 Students that have access to better nutrition tend to perform better academically, have better health, and maintain better school attendance.